Our Boards include local government administrators and elected officials who are accountable to you.

 She serves full time as the coordinator of public affairs and community relations for Turner Industries.
 Her professional career spans more than 23 years of experience in accounting, finance, payroll, purchasing and procurement, human resources, and community relations.

-Tim Harkrider, Ed.D., was named superintendent of Willis ISD in 2013.
-His career in education spans more than 21 years and includes serving as a principal, teacher, coach, and administrator in the East Texas area, including Grand Prairie ISD.
+Tim Harkrider was named superintendent of College Station ISD in 2023.
+His career in education spans more than 23 years and includes serving as a principal, teacher, coach, and administrator in the East Texas area, including Grand Prairie ISD and Willis ISD.

 His leadership has earned him multiple awards.
 Most recently, he was named the 2019-20 Empowered Superintendent by the K-12 Chief Technology Officer Council for his work to advance meaningful use of technology in classrooms.
 In 2018, he was named the Region 6 Superintendent of the Year in the Texas Association of School Boards annual award program and was one of five finalists in the state competition.